 "I spoke to Mrs B's daughter last night as she reported that her mother was going into hospital for her operation.
-She thanked all the Carers for their unconditional care, but especially wanted me to pass on their huge thanks to you as she said you were especially amazing.
-She mentioned that if she could have you looking after her mother forever, she would."
+She thanked all the Carers for their

 Surveys

 Work on the fourth national survey under the Social Services and Well-being (Wales) Act 2014 was undertaken.
 The results are summarised in the detail of the report.